Aru va`en: A Keeping of the Troth

 Ash, pale as winter grass, who feared blood and came anyway.

-Rook, black-pawed and sharp-eyed, who saw movements at the edge of things before others thought to look.
+Rook, black-pawed and sharp-eyed, who saw movement at the edge of things before others thought to look.

 Yarrow, wound-licker and herb-finder, whose mercy had never been clean.